Profile applicability: Level 1

 If using a Kubelet configuration file, check that there is an entry for

-. - First, SSH to the relevant node.
+authentication: anonymous: enabled set to 0. - First, SSH to the relevant node.

 - Run the following command on each node to find the appropriate Kubelet config file: